ka-vi/fchat-cli/README.md

-This is a placeholder until I start to really get this out there.
+#f-list.net F-Chat CLI client

+>this is a blockquote demo